Edge (wrestler): Teaming with Christian (1998–2001)

-Later in the year, he was placed in a storyline angle with The Hardy Boyz.
+Later in the year, Edge was placed in a storyline angle with the Hardy Boyz.
 Gangrel soon betrayed both Edge and Christian and formed The New Brood with their enemies, The Hardy Boyz.
 They feuded with the Hardy Boyz, as they went on to compete in a ladder match at No Mercy on October 17 for the "managerial services" of Terri Runnels and $100,000, which the Hardy Boyz won.
 The match was widely praised and described as the match of the year by various reviewers.
 At Survivor Series on November 14, Edge and Christian and The Hardy Boyz faced Too Cool and The Hollys in a four-on-four Survivor Series elimination match where they lost.
 At Armageddon on December 12, Edge and Christian competed in an 8-team battle royal which was won by The Acolytes.
 At the Royal Rumble on January 23, 2000, Edge competed in the Royal Rumble match where he was eliminated by Al Snow and Val Venis.
-At No Way Out on February 27, Edge and Christian defeated The Hardy Boyz in a tag team match to determine the number one contenders to the WWF Tag Team Championship.
+Edge and Christian began a Heel turn At No Way Out on February 27, Edge and Christian defeated The Hardy Boyz in a tag team match to determine the number one contenders to the WWF Tag Team Championship.
 At WrestleMania 2000 on April 2, Edge and Christian defeated the Hardy Boyz and the Dudley Boyz to win the WWF Tag Team Championship in a Triangle Ladder match, which ultimately led to the creation of the Tables, Ladders, and Chairs match.

-Following this victory, Edge and Christian found success as a heel duo, winning the WWF Tag Team Championship six more times.
-During this time, their trademark became the "five second pose" where they performed a pose in the ring for five seconds "for the benefit of those with flash photography" to mock, insult, or otherwise amuse the fans.
 At Backlash on April 30, Edge and Christian defeated D-Generation X to retain the titles.
 At Judgment Day on May 21, Edge, Christian and Kurt Angle lost a six-man tag team match to Rikishi and Too Cool.
 Soon after, they lost the tag titles to Too Cool but won them back in a Four corners elimination match at King of the Ring on June 25.
 At Fully Loaded on July 23, they defended the titles against The Acolytes Protection Agency where they got disqualified but retained the titles.
 After retaining the titles at SummerSlam on August 27, at Unforgiven on September 24, Edge and Christian defended the titles against The Hardy Boyz in a steel cage match where they lost the titles and were not allowed another title shot.
 At No Mercy on October 22, Edge and Christian, masked as Los Conquistadores, defeated The Hardys for the titles.
 The next night on Raw, the Hardy Boyz dressed as the Los Conquistadores and defeated Edge in a handicap match after Christian was taken out backstage to regain the WWF Tag Team Championship.